Environmental impact of iron ore mining: Environmental assessment

-Water is one of the major natural resources that is being polluted by iron ore mining operation.
-Pollution reduces with increasing distance away from the iron ore mining sites.

-Metals are leached out, and acid water carries them downstream to the sea in sloppy regions.
-Water bodies are polluted during iron ore mining operations.
-When iron ore mining exposes metal-bearing ores rather than exposing ore bodies naturally through erosion, and when mined ores are placed on earth surfaces in mineral dressing processes, the risk of contamination increases.

-Public Safety
+Public safety

-People are naturally drawn to old mining sites, but they can also be dangerous.
+Old or abandoned mining sites can be dangerous.
 They may have exposed or hidden entrances to underground workings, as well as old intriguing buildings.
 Ground sinking, also known as "subsidence," is another safety concern at some mine sites.
 Where underground workings have come close to the surface, the ground may gradually sink.
-Because an unexpected collapse can happen at any time, such areas are usually identified and should be avoided.
+An unexpected collapse can happen at any moment without notice therefore these areas are usually identified and are best to be avoided.
 When modern mines close, mine owners mitigate such hazards by sealing off mine workings, regrading and lowering the steep slopes of surface excavations, and salvaging or demolishing buildings and facilities.

-In some states, such as Colorado and Nevada, where old mining areas are common, current mine owners, government agencies, or other interested parties may undertake reclamation and safety mitigation projects to address hazards at these sites.
-These programs, at a minimum, identify hazards, place warning and no-trespassing signs, and fence off dangerous areas.
-As part of these efforts, entrances to old underground workings may be closed.
+Where old mining areas are common, current mine owners, government agencies, or other interested parties may undertake reclamation and safety mitigation projects to address hazards at these sites.
+These programs serve the purpose of identifying hazards, placing warning and no-trespassing signs, and fencing off dangerous areas.
+As part of these efforts, entrances to old underground workings may be closed altogether.
 Some abandoned mine workings have become important bat habitats.
 Mine openings can be closed to allow bats continued access and protection.
 This practice is particularly beneficial to endangered bat species.
-Because many old mine sites may be dangerous, the casual visitor is advised to exercise caution and avoid entering them.
+Because many old mine sites may be dangerous, the public is advised to exercise caution and avoid entering them.